Ember.Route Class

 but is provided the route's resolved model in addition to

-, and is therefore suited to performing
+the transition, and is therefore suited to performing

 logic that can only take place after the model has already